Calabonga/Calabonga.Commandex.Engine/README.md

 * **[Calabonga.Commandex.Commands](https://github.com/Calabonga/Calabonga.Commandex.Commands)** → Commands for Calabonga.Commandex.Shell that can execute them from unified shell.

 * **[Calabonga.Commandex.Shell.Develop.Template](https://github.com/Calabonga/Calabonga.Commandex.Shell.Develop.Template)** → This is a Developer version of the Command Executer (`Calabonga.Commandex`).
-Witch is created to runs commands of any type for any purposes.
+Which is created to runs commands of any type for any purposes.
 For example, to execute a stored procedure or just to co…

 * **[Calabonga.Commandex.Engine](https://github.com/Calabonga/Calabonga.Commandex.Engine)** → Engine and contracts library for Calabonga.Commandex.
 Contracts are using for developing a modules for Commandex Shell.